SoftwareHeritage/swh-deposit/README.md

 interoperability standard for digital file deposit.

-This protocol will be used to interact between a client (a repository) and a server (swh repository) to permit deposits of software tarballs.
+This protocol will be used to interact between a client (a repository) and a server (swh repository) to permit deposits of software archives.

 In this document, we will discuss the interaction between a client (e.g. HAL server) and the deposit server (SWH's).